micael-w/angular-final-project/README.md

 run

-`npm install -g cors` in /api to install cors
+`npm install cors` in /api to install cors

-`npm install -g express` in /api to install express
+`npm install express` in /api to install express

-`npm install -g nodemon` in /api to install nodemon
+`npm install nodemon` in /api to install nodemon

-`npm install -g @angular/cli` in /app to install angular command line tools
+`npm install @angular/cli` in /app to install angular command line tools

 run